dreadwail/study/README.md

 # study

-A repository for practice programming problems and their solutions.
+A repository for practice programming problems and their solutions in a variety of languages.